Stormwater Authority (SWA)

 Once you have determined the amount of ERUs calculated at your property, please see below for an estimated annual fee amount:

-Please note, Undeveloped parcels and parcels with less than 2,123SF of impervious area will assessed one-half (.50) an ERU $33 per year.
+Please note, Undeveloped parcels and parcels with less than 2,123SF of impervious area will assess one-half (.50) an ERU $33 per year.

 Stormwater Fee Frequently Asked Questions

-A: Impervious surfaces are hard surfaces that do not allow rain or snowmelt to infiltrate at the same rate as natural surfaces such as grass or dirt.
-They include rooftops, driveways, patios, parking lots, sidewalks and other man-made structures.
+Impervious surfaces are hard surfaces that do not allow rain or snowmelt to infiltrate at the same rate as natural surfaces such as grass or dirt.
+They include rooftops, driveways, patios, parking lots, sidewalks, and other man-made structures.

 - Regulatory Compliance for increasing state and federal requirements